Next Meeting is Wednesday, September 10th, 2008!

 We have some pictures from he Dec 2004 Meeting.
 Click here.

-The Electronics Flea Market (Formally Foothill Electronics Flea Market) is alive and well at Lochkeed in Sunnyvale.
-In 2008 will be held the second saturday March at De Anza College thru October.
-If interested more details are at this URL http://www.asvaro.org
+The Electronics Flea Market (Formally Foothill Electronics Flea Market) is alive and well at Frys in Synnyvale.
+In 2020 will be held the second saturday March thru October.
+Be sure to chek the web site as some may be cancelled!
+If interested more details are at this URL http://www.electronicsfleamarket.com/schedule

 Please send all correspondence to...